Creamy Potatoes Au Gratin Recipe

 How to Make Potatoes Au Gratin

-- Peel and slice russet potatoes until they are between 1/8” and ¼” thick.
+Peel and slice russet potatoes until they are between 1/8” and ¼” thick.
 You can also feel free to use Yukon potatoes as well.
+I like to use a mandolin but feel free to use a sharp chef’s knife.

-- Mix the sliced potatoes in a large bowl with the cream, shredded gruyere cheese, finely minced garlic, salt, white pepper, and nutmeg until completely combined.
-I mix everything in a bowl to ensure the potatoes are seasoned and coated.
+Mix the sliced potatoes in a large bowl with the cream, shredded gruyere cheese, finely minced garlic, salt, white pepper, and nutmeg until thoroughly combined.
+Mix everything in a bowl to ensure the potatoes are seasoned and coated by tasting some of the cream after it is mixed in.

-- Transfer the potato mixture to a deep 13×9 casserole dish that has been sprayed with non-stick spray and even it out to make it flat.
+Transfer the potato mixture to a deep 13×9 casserole dish sprayed with non-stick spray and even it out to make it flat.

 Can I Make Them the Night Before?